ArnaudBarre/tsl/README.md

 By default, the TS AST is, funny enough, poorly typed.
 That's why tsl ships with rewritten AST types that allows for type narrowing and exhaustive switches.

 To help build rules, a few common utils are available on `context.utils`, and `context.checker` is overridden with some type changes.
-If you need to pass the checker to another library that expects the builtin TypeChecker type, like [ts-api-utils](https://github.com/JoshuaKGoldberg/ts-api-utils), you can use `context.rawChecker`.

 ```ts
 import { type AST, core, defineConfig } from "tsl";